Delaware - The Nemours Estate

 Closing Thoughts:

-I am still shocked that this place is mostly unheard of and gets little press.
+I am still shocked that this place is largely unknown and gets little press.
 I’ve visited numerous estates here in America and hundreds in Europe.

 Nemours can hold their own.
 The house does not rival The Breakers or The Biltmore.
 But the gardens at Nemours shame the mansions of Rhode Island.